Duckle29/Vitamins-included/readme.md

 This repository contains all files necesarry to make the Let's split keyboard variant "Vitamins included"

+Files are not guarranteed to be in sync outside of tagged releases.
+They aren't on releases either, but they should be ;)

 The kit for these PCBs are sold at [Novelkeys](https://novelkeys.xyz), the firmware for the keyboard is [QMK](https://github.com/qmk/qmk_firmware/tree/master/keyboards/vitamins_included)